Back to Insights

 CPD participatory activity.
 Attending a Manual Handler Transfer Specialist course.
 As an experienced community nurse I have had to adapt to various environments to deliver care safely and effectively.
 Working within the community team we provide care for patients with complex health care needs at home, most presenting with limited ability to mobilise and transfer independently.
 I participated in the manual handling transfer specialist training course to develop the team's knowledge and skills in patient handling.

-The statistics highlighting that 24% of NHS staff are injured through poor manual handling practice, and that poor practice contributes to 40% of sickness and absence, emphasise the need for raising awareness of the consequences of poor practice.
+The statistics highlighting that 24% of NHS staff are injured through poor manual handling practice emphasise the need for raising awareness of the consequences.
 The cost to the NHS for compensation claims is approximately £150 million a year; money that should go directly to patient care.
-The role of transfer specialist will focus on organisational and individual training needs to move safer handling practice forward across the organisation.
 Staff will complete a structured manual handling passport and will be assessed carrying out practical modules relevant to their workplace.

-Q3: How did you change or improve your practice as a result?
+Q3: How did you change or improve your practice?

-We have arranged a teaching programme which includes individual task assessments, control measures, risk assessments, care plans and review dates.
-We have offered to accompany colleagues on home visits to carry out complex assessments, enabling us to initiate safer handling practice immediately.
-We have revised the ordering system for manual handling equipment to ensure the right equipment is provided for individual patients, reducing delays in provision and improving patient safety outcomes.
+We arranged a teaching programme including individual task assessments, control measures, risk assessments, care plans and review dates.
+We offered to accompany colleagues on home visits to carry out complex assessments, enabling us to initiate safer handling practice immediately.
+We revised the ordering system for manual handling equipment to ensure the right equipment is provided for individual patients.

 Q4: How is this relevant to the Code?